Blender to STLHow to UseFile InformationFile FeaturesHow it Works3D PrintingFAQOther Blender ToolsLatest News

 FormatBinary

-ToolsBLEND Converters, 3D Model Voxelizer, Create BLEND Animation, Text to BLEND, View BLEND
+ToolsBLEND Converters, 3D Model Voxelizer, Create BLEND Animation, BLEND Asset Extractor, Text to BLEND, BLEND Viewer

 Description

-The BLEND file type is the native 3D graphics file format of the 3D modelling application Blender.
-Originally released in 1994 Blender has grown over the years and is one of the most popular 3D applications available.
+The BLEND file type is the native 3D graphics file format of the 3D modeling application Blender.
+Originally released in 1994, Blender has grown over the years and is one of the most popular 3D applications available.

-BLEND files store 3D content such as 3D geometry, vertices, faces, normals, animations, materials and much more.
-Blender is free and open-source and contains many features you would expect in a high-end 3D editing application and is available for most current operating systems.
+BLEND files store 3D content such as 3D geometry, vertices, faces, normals, animations, materials, and much more.
+Blender is free and open-source, contains many features you would expect in a high-end 3D editing application, and is available for most current operating systems.

 Supported Features